stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/04-using-your-screenlets/01-creating-the-entries-scene.markdown

 # Creating the Entries Scene

-Currently, your app only has two scenes: login, and guestbooks.
+Currently, the login and guestbooks scenes are the only two scenes in your app.
 The login scene contains Login Screenlet, and you'll put Guestbook List Screenlet in the guestbooks scene.
 Before you can use Entry List Screenlet, you must create a scene to put it in: the entries scene.

 In this article, you'll use these steps to create the entries scene: